 Les Gorges de Lévaud (Sallanches)

-[ currently ONLY OPEN from Cordon entrance / SHUT for now at Château des Rubins entrance, due to landslide! ]
+[ update spring 2022: currently ONLY OPEN from Cordon entrance / SHUT for now at Château des Rubins entrance, due to landslide! ]

 The shortest hike to these 💦 Sallanches gorges is currently SHUT to the public for safety reasons – a whole part of the walk was washed away in a landslide!
 It used to be a popular annotated nature walk, one which took you to admire the Grotte Mariale (a small replication of the grotte at Lourdes, built as a promise to thank God for sparing of Sallanches from destruction during WWII) and then up to the ⛪️ Chapelle de l’Immaculée (you can see this pretty little chapel from the bridges in Sallanches).
 You can still get to the grotte and the start of the gorges by: 1) either by taking the path down from ⛪️ Chapelle de l’Immaculée or 2) taking a longer path down from Cordon.